12 (2007 film): Critical response

 The movie received generally positive critical opinion in Russia and abroad.
-12 has an approval rating of 77% on review aggregator website Rotten Tomatoes, based on 60 reviews, and an average rating of 6.88/10.
+12 has an approval rating of 76% on review aggregator website Rotten Tomatoes, based on 59 reviews, and an average rating of 6.70/10.
 The website's critical consensus states, "Loosely based on 1957's 12 Angry Men, Nikita Mikhalkov's superbly acted 12 is clever and gripping like its predecessor, but with a distinctly Russian feel".
 It also has a score of 72 out of 100 on Metacritic, based on 17 critics, indicating "generally favorable reviews".

 Russian president Vladimir Putin together with the film crew, Chechnya's president Ramzan Kadyrov and Ingushetia's president Murat Zyazikov watched the film in Putin's residence in Novo-Ogarevo; after the screening Putin remarked that the film "brought a tear to the eye".
-Opposition journalist Zoya Svetova labeled the film as pro-Putin, arguing that some of the characters are caricatures of Russian opposition politicians Valeriya Novodvorskaya and Mikhail Khodorkovsky as well as producer Dmitry Lesnevsky.
+Opposition journalist Zoya Svetova labeled the film as pro-Putin, arguing that some of the characters are caricatures of Russian opposition politician Valeriya Novodvorskaya as well as producer Dmitry Lesnevsky.